 - A. DUES:

 - Dues shall be payable as of January 1st of each year.
-Any member who has not paid by March 1st shall be considered “not in good standing” and shall be ineligible for member benefits.
-Delinquent members may be reinstated only upon payment of the annual dues.
+Any member, who has not paid, will be deemed “not in good standing” and shall be ineligible for membership benefits.
+Delinquent members may be reinstated only upon payment of annual dues.

 - Dues shall be prorated on a per quarter basis for new members only.
 Proration timing and value shall be determined by the Board of Directors at Board meetings.

 - Dues shall be determined by the Board of Directors and be subject to approval by the membership.

 - Any matter presented to the general membership for vote (excluding decisions to amend Corporation By-Laws) shall be decided by a simple majority of members in good standing in attendance during any regularly scheduled general meeting.

 - A quorum of the Membership shall consist of 25% of the current members in good A quorum of the Membership must be present at the general meeting in order to conduct a vote.

 - The Secretary shall provide a count of members present for the record when voting is required.